 That’s beneficial for several reasons:

-- You can showcase multiple products with the cost of promoting a single ad
+- You can showcase multiple products for the cost of promoting a single ad.

-- You can also use this type of Facebook ads to show multiple benefits of a single product
+- You can show multiple benefits of a single product.

 Adobe’s case study involving several advertisers showed that using multi-product ads can bring: